alephmembeth/alephmembeth.github.io/contact.md

 # Get in Touch

-If you want to get in touch, you can reach me via <alexander.max.bauer@uol.de>.
+If you would like to get in touch, you can reach me at <alexander.max.bauer@uol.de>.

 On the internet, there are also some other places where you can find me, including
 + [Academia.edu](https://uni-oldenburg.academia.edu/alexandermaxbauer),